Informatievlaanderen/VSDS-LDES-E2E-testing/tests/020.client-pause-and-resume/README.md

 # LDES Client Can Persist State
 This test verifies that the LDES client can pause and resume replicating or synchronizing an LDES by saving respectively loading its state.
 It uses a context containing a (LDES Server) simulator serving the fragments, a workflow containing the LDES Client and a http sender and a message sink backed by a data store (in memory).

-The simulator is seeded by a subset of the GIPOD dataset containing five fragments of which the first four fragments contain 250 members each and the last one contains 16 members, making a total of 1016 LDES members served.
+The simulator is seeded by a subset of the Gent P+R dataset containing five fragments of which the first four fragments contain 250 members each and the last one contains 16 members, making a total of 1016 LDES members served.

 ## Test Setup
 > **Note**: if needed, copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change the settings as needed.
 If you do, you need to add ` --env-file user.env` to each `docker compose` command.